tjcouch1/transferable-discipleship/README.md

 https://docs.expo.dev/distribution/introduction/

-Build first.
+Build first:

+`npm run build:production-android`
+`npm run build:production-ios`
+`npm run build:production-all`

 Then run the following commands to publish the latest build on Expo's servers:

 - [`eas submit --platform ios`](https://docs.expo.dev/submit/ios/)
 - [`eas submit --platform android`](https://docs.expo.dev/submit/android/)

 Note: looks like you can maybe provide `--profile production` to make sure it selects the production build, but it's unclear.
 Needs testing.

+Alternatively, you can build and submit in one step:

+`eas build --auto-submit`

+Note: this has not been tested.
+I imagine this submits android and ios in production.

 #### Publishing updates to releases